alanbaumgartner/Aurora/README.md

 ## Notice

 Currently dropping GUI support in favor or simplicity.
-A GUI will be added when Aurora itself is more fledged out.
+A GUI will be added when Aurora itself is more fleshed out.